 main

-particularly beneficial when managing multiple parallel feature sets or
+This approach is particularly beneficial when managing multiple parallel feature sets or phased feature releases.

 dev